Last Updated on January 16, 2022 by Oddmund Groette

 Here are the steps to follow if you want to start swing trading futures:

 - Learn about the market: The best way to learn how the market works is to enroll in a swing trading course so you can learn from an experienced trader.
-You may also subscribe to a signal service that will furnish you with quality signals if you don’t have time to learn how to trade.
+You may also subscribe to a signal service that will furnish you with monthly Trading Edges if you don’t have time to learn how to trade.

 - Open a futures brokerage account: Find a good futures broker that offers reliable online charting and trading platforms, as well as price data for trading futures contracts.
 Some of the factors to consider when before opening a futures brokerage account include the minimum deposit, trading fees, and any hidden charges, payment methods, and ease of withdrawal from your trading account.

 - Choose the contract to trade: There are futures contracts for different products, such as equities, commodities, equity indexes, commodity indexes, and many more.
 Choose the contracts you want to trade and study the markets to know the factors that move the markets and the expiration schedules of the contracts.